Are you looking for a unique way to kick off the holiday season?

 Visit this year's Christkindlmarkt in Helen, Georgia!

-This beloved German tradition is embraced by the people of Helen so that locals and visitors of all walks of life can experience the authenticity of a Bavarian-style Christmas without wandering any further than the charming Alpine village in the northern Georgia mountains.
+This beloved German tradition is embraced by the people of Helen so that locals and visitors of all walks of life can experience the authenticity of a Bavarian-style Christmas without wandering any further than the charming Alpine village in the north Georgia mountains.

 When Is The Next Christkindlmarkt?